 - Regular hydrostatic cleaning of learning spaces and high-touch surfaces.

 - Upgraded ventilation system installed in 2020.

-- BSM strongly recommends every eligible student get the vaccine.
+- BSM strongly recommends every eligible student get the vaccine and get boosted.
 It is the strongest line of defense against COVID-19.

 - Visitors will be allowed on campus per BSM’s standard safety procedures and protocols, and they will be expected to follow the current protocols.

 What happens if a student or staff member tests positive for COVID-19?

-- If someone at BSM tests positive for COVID-19, they will be required to leave campus and quarantine according to the guidelines established by MDH.
+- If someone at BSM tests positive for COVID-19, they will be required to leave campus and quarantine according to the established guidelines.

-- Current guidelines require anyone who tests positive to quarantine for a minimum of 10 days.
-Students will be able to learn vitually during their quarantine, and will be allowed to return to the classroom after they’ve been fever-free for 24 hours, and after the 10-day quarantine period has passed, at which time they will be required to mask for an additional five days to mitigate exposure.
+- Current guidelines require anyone who tests positive to quarantine for a minimum of five days.
+Students will be able to learn virtually during their quarantine, and will be allowed to return to the classroom after they’ve been fever-free for 24 hours, and after the five-day quarantine period has passed, at which time they will be required to mask for an additional five days to mitigate exposure.

 Will distance learning be an option in 2021-22?

 - Only students who have tested positive for COVID-19 – or those who have been asked to quarantine by MDH due to close contact with a positive case – will be allowed to learn virtually.